sara-sabr/ITStrategy/wip-tec/en/WebServicesAccess.md

 These categories are usually blocked for the following reasons:

+#### Risk of exposure of classified information

+- **Inadvertent sharing** - lack of policy awareness, a specific form of human error
+- **Accidental sharing** - also human error (usually being unaware that they shared – for example, saving a file to cloud without realizing it, or saving something to cloud they thought was unclassified but was not)
+- **Deliberate sharing** - knowing the policy and doing it anyways (either they decide to manage the risk, or they don’t care)

 #### Network Performance

 Bandwidth use is already high and can slow down the network during peaks.
 Open access to more Websites and services could risk making the network slower since it will require more bandwidth.